antonkesy/dotfiles/README.md

 # dotfiles

-All files in this repository are relative to the home directory.
+All files in this repository sit relative to the home directory.

-The is is here